NURSPRAC 708 : Emergency Specialty Nursing

 This course is a standard 30 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 36 hours of lectures, 132 hours of reading and thinking about the content and 132 hours of work on assignments and/or test preparation.
+For this course, you can expect 36 hours of lectures, 147 hours of reading, thinking, consolidating content and self-directed online learning and 132 hours of work on assignments and/or test preparation.

 Delivery Mode